The best Sony portrait lenses

 |

-Launched in May 2024, the Sigma 24-70mm F2.8 DG DN II Art is a good update of its predecessor.
-Indeed, there have been significant improvements in terms of size, weight and ergonomics.
-The lens has a fixed aperture of f/2.8, an 11-blade diaphragm and a tropicalised construction.
-In addition, its latest-generation autofocus provides fast and efficient focusing for both still and video photography.
+Launched in May 2024, the Sigma 24-70mm F2.8 DG DN II Art is a strong update to its predecessor.
+There have been significant improvements in terms of size, weight and ergonomics.
+The lens has a fixed aperture of f/2.8, an 11-blade diaphragm and a weather-sealed construction.
+In addition, its latest-generation autofocus provides fast, efficient focusing for both still and video photography.
 For close-ups, it has a minimum focusing distance of 17 to 34 cm and a maximum magnification ratio of 1:2.7 to 1:4.

 The performance of this Sigma is exceptional.
-Sharpness is excellent from f/2.8 to the center, while the extremes are optimal from f/4.
-At 70 mm, it even offers one of the best resolutions possible.
+Sharpness is excellent from f/2.8 in the center, while the extremes are optimal from f/4.
+At 70 mm, it even offers one of the strongest resolutions in this category.
 Bokeh is soft and pleasant, even at f/5.6.
-On the downside, chromatic aberrations and distortion are under control.
+Chromatic aberrations and distortion are also well controlled.

 Sony 70-200mm f/2.8 GM OSS II